opentaps/open-climate-investing/book/Setting-Benchmarks.md

 ## Setting Benchmarks

-_"Every battle is won before it is fought." - Sun Tzu_*
+_"There's no use running if you're on the wrong road. " - Warren Buffett_

 As a portfolio manager, I often felt like we were in the mud up front while our clients sat in castles miles away, obliviously sipping tea while giving us benchmarks that were out of touch with reality.
 They would exclude out of favor assets that offered the best opportunities while piling into flavor of the month investments that offered few.
 They wanted short-term results from investments that clearly required long-term time horizons.
 Finally, they would exclude perfectly safe investments while allowing highly risky ones on the basis of arbitrary ratings.
 The last one, by the way, is exactly what caused the Credit Crisis and Great Recession of 2008 -- read [The Big Short](https://amzn.to/33TkSnl) by Michael Lewis.
+If only I could be the client...

-As I started to invest for myself over the years, I realized how young and foolish I was.
-When I made my own direct investments, I never cared about any benchmark index.
+Then I started to invest for myself.
+True to my wish, when I made my own direct investments, I never cared about any benchmark index.
 But when I invested in funds managed by others, I would compare the managers' results versus their benchmarks and fees.
+Sure, I took a longer perspective, took the time to understand their investment process, and looked for out of favor sectors.
+But if the manager couldn't outperform by at least twice their fee over a five year period, then it was time to say good bye.
 Eventually, I ended up replacing several actively managed funds with super low cost index funds, not because I believe markets are efficient or indexing is the best way to go, but simply because their performance couldn't justify the fees.
-So even though the portfolio manager in me was a bit Hans Solo -- "Never tell me the odds"--as the client, how could I decide except by looking at the numbers?
+Because even though the portfolio manager in me likes to be Hans Solo -- "Never tell me the odds"--as the client, how could I decide except by looking at the numbers?

 Yet judging "by the numbers" alone could also lead to a short term, academic view of risk and return that would not only be bad for your long-term investment results but also have disastrous consequences for climate change and the economy as a whole.